claytonjwong/sleep/README.md

 * Sleep helps the body battle infection and sickness
   * The immune system activates the sleep system to help the body recover
   * Provides a more powerful antibody response to vaccines

+## How and Why We Dream

+### Chapter 9: Routinely Psychotic

+During REM sleep our mental experiences include:

+1. hallucinating
+2. delusional
+3. disoriented
+4. emotionally vacillating (affectively labile)
+5. suffering from amnesia

+During REM sleep, four main clusters of the brain are up to 30% activate:

+1. Visuospational regions at the back of the brain
+2. Motor cortex
+3. Hippocampus
+4. Amygdala and cigulate cortex

+During REM sleep, the prefrontal cortex is deactivated.